 6. Search Engines

 Search engines are not the same all over the world.
-While Google is a popular go-to for many nations, there are other markets such as China or Russia, where Google is not the first option for internet browsers and may not even make it passed the firewall imposed in these command economies.
+While Google is a popular go-to for many nations, there are other markets such as China or Russia, where Google is not the first option for internet browsers and may not even make it past the firewall imposed in these command economies.
 Thus, marketing worldwide requires knowledge of technical aspects of the Internet.

 When setting up SEO keywords to enhance your ranking and drive traffic, you must specify which countries you’re optimizing for within a specific search engine.
 If you understand this before getting started, you’ll save yourself the trouble of failing to hit your market targets the way you hope.